yosrasheen/Android_Boredom-detection-application/README.md

 Gender
 the collected data is based to a calssifier which is based on machine learning Phase 1 of the project is used to collect the data and to train the classifier.
-The second phase of the project is used as the production application that collects the data and show interesting articles if boredom is detected
+The project is used as the production application that collects the data and show interesting articles if boredom is detected CNN classifier is used based on java